threefoldfoundation/www_docs_threefold_io/docs_website/docs/references/tokenomics.md

 ## Unlocking a Whole Ecosystem

-The INCA token allows anyone, anywhere, to access Project Mycelium, the fourth phase of ThreeFold.
-Project Mycelium is a self-healing data, network and cloud Internet insfrastructure laying the foundation for Web4.
+The INCA token allows anyone, anywhere, to access the ThreeFold ecosystem.
+ThreeFold V4 is a self-healing data, network and cloud Internet insfrastructure laying the foundation for Web4.
 It is composed of nodes, routers and phones all connected over the Mycelium network, an end-to-end encrypted network working with, and in parallel to, the current Internet.

 ## Launching Soon